← All blood test guides

 2

-Most published guidelines — American Thyroid Association, Endocrine Society, NICE — recommend treatment with levothyroxine when TSH is above 10 mIU/L, regardless of symptoms.
+Most published guidelines, American Thyroid Association, Endocrine Society, and NICE recommend treatment with levothyroxine when TSH is above 10 mIU/L, regardless of symptoms.
 The conversation with your GP should cover target TSH (typically 0.5–2.5 mIU/L for treated patients), the form of treatment (levothyroxine alone vs. combination T4+T3 in some cases), and retesting timeline (retest 6–8 weeks after starting treatment).

 3

-If TSH is 4.5–10 — decision depends on antibodies and symptoms
+If TSH is 4.5–10: the decision depends on antibodies and symptoms

 Subclinical hypothyroidism in this range is genuinely contested territory.
 Guidelines are inconsistent.
 The factors that generally push toward treatment: significant symptoms affecting quality of life; positive anti-TPO (predicts progression); pregnancy or intention to become pregnant (thyroid function during pregnancy has significant foetal implications); cardiovascular risk factors; age below 65.
 If you have all of these, treatment is reasonable.
 If asymptomatic with negative antibodies, watchful waiting with 6-month retesting is also defensible.